National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Trimble Galaxy Courier TNL8005 part number 30090-45, Software v5.1 features: The Trimble Galaxy Courier TNL8005 transceiver has the same features as the Trimble Galaxy TNL7005, except that it also includes an integrated computer for messaging, including Internet e-mail.
-The unit is factory pre-configured for NMFS VMS operations, and it is GMDSS.
+The unit is Start Printed Page 11536factory pre-configured for NMFS VMS operations, and it is GMDSS.

 Trimble Galaxy--General features: A vessel owner wishing to purchase this system should contact the entity identified under VMS Provider Addresses for Trimble Galaxy Information.
 The owner should identify himself or herself as a vessel owner in the “United States HMS Fishery.”